from a handpicked tutor in LIVE 1-to-1 classes

 - For integer n, if A is symmetric, ⇒ An is symmetric.

-Symmetric Matrix Theorems
+Symmetric Matrices Theorems

 There are two important theorems related to symmetric matrix.
 In this section, let's learn about these theorems along with their proofs.